Vaccine Info

 February 22, 2023 - Gilead is also working to advance an investigational oral nucleoside prodrug, GS-5245, that, when metabolized, forms the same active metabolite as remdesivir.

-November 22, 2022 - Study: Real-world evidence of novel treatments for COVID-19 on mortality: a nationwide comparative cohort study of hospitalized patients in the 1st, 2nd, 3rd, and 4th wave in the Netherlands.
+November 22, 2022 - Study: Real-world evidence of novel treatments for COVID-19 on mortality: a nationwide comparative cohort study of hospitalized patients in the Netherlands' the 1st, 2nd, 3rd, and 4thlands.
 Conclusions - Both remdesivir and corticosteroids were associated with better outcomes in ward patients with COVID-19.

 August 16, 2022 - Gilead conducted in vitro analyses of Veklury activity against Omicron subvariants BA.2.12.1, BA.4, and BA.5, results continued to confirm that Veklury retains antiviral activity against all Omicron subvariants analyzed to date.

-May 2, 2022 - The peer-review journal The Lancet published the final results of Solidarity and meta-analyses of mortality in all relevant trials to date.
+May 2, 2022 - The peer-reviewed journal The Lancet published the final results of Solidarity and meta-analyses of mortality in all relevant t data.
 Interpretation: Remdesivir has no significant effect on patients with COVID-19 who are already being ventilated.
-Among other hospitalized patients, it has a small effect on death or progression to ventilation (or both).
+Among other hospitalized patients, it has a negligible impact on death or progression to ventilation (or both).

 May 2, 2022 - The Lancet published an Editorial: When and which patients should receive remdesivir?